alexz006/UABEA-CLI/readme.md

   -fd overwrite old .decomp files.
   -md decompress into memory.
 Doesn't write .decomp files.
       -kd and -fd won't do anything with this flag set.

+Dumps export arguments:
+  -all exports all assets in the bundle.
+  -<containerName> exports assets with names containing <containerName>.
+Dumps import arguments:
+  -lz4 compresses the bundle with LZ4.
+  -lzma compresses the bundle with LZMA.
+  -del deletes all dumped files after importing.
 ```